Branch and Price for Submodular Bin Packing

 \subsection{Contribution}

 In summary, our contribution in this paper is threefold.
-First, we apply the DW decomposition for the SMBP and develop several techniques for the branch-and-price algorithm (including primal heuristics and the hybrid pricing strategy).
-Second, for the submodular knapsack problem, we propose the MBQCP formulation and PWL relaxation and compare them with the existing formulation and relaxation.
-We then develop an adapted PWL-B$\&$C algorithm.
-Finally, we perform computational experiments on a large number of instances to evaluate the proposed algorithms.
+As far as we know, the previous work applies DW decomposition for an approximated MILP for SMBP, and thus nonlinearity is not considered in the solving process.
+So, we are the first to apply DW decomposition for SMBP with the nonlinearity considered.
+Built on the basic DW decomposition and branch-and-price algorithm, we develop a new hybrid pricing strategy technique to speed up the column generation, which can avoid computationally expensive exact pricing while not worsening the dual bound.
+Second, for pricing submodular knapsack problems, we propose a new MBQCP formulation and its PWL relaxation, and design a new PWL-B$\&$C algorithm as an alternative exact algorithm to the conventional LP-B$\&$C algorithm, which is based on valid inequalities.
+Finally, we perform computational experiments on many instances to evaluate the proposed algorithms.
+The computational results show that our tailored branch-and-price algorithms for DW reformulation outperform the conventional branch-and-cut algorithm for BSOCP formulation implemented in a state-of-art commercial solver; and the PWL-B$\&$C algorithm can be a standalone algorithm for submodular knapsack.
 The source code and benchmark are released on our project website \href{https://github.com/lidingxu/cbp}{https://github.com/lidingxu/cbp}.